hirotaka001/ogc-poc1/docs/azure_aks/1_prepare_aks.md

 1. [start kubernetes](#start-kubernetes-on-azure-aks)
 1. [install helm](#install-helm)

-**In the following document, replace "example.com" with your domain and replace "tenant.onmicrosoft.com" with your tentant.**
+**In the following document, replace "tenant.onmicrosoft.com" with your account's tentant.**

 ## create DNS zone of "example.com"